epoch8/vedana.tech/src/content/docs/01-concepts/20-semantic-rag-overview.md

 1. User asks a question.
 2. Assistant detects intent.
-3. Assistant selects the right tool.
+3. Assistant selects the right tool, following the Playbook rules for this query type.
 4. Tool queries structured data (Graph or Vector index).
-5. Assistant formats the answer.
+5. Assistant formats the answer, combining results from one or more tool calls into a coherent response.
 6. Sources are attached as evidence.
+Every fact is traceable to a specific record, chunk, or database row.

 ## Required Properties

 A real Semantic RAG system must have:

-- **Deterministic tool calls**
-    The assistant does not randomly decide — it follows rules.
+- **Deterministic tool calls.** The assistant does not randomly decide which tool to use.
+It follows explicit rules defined in the Playbook.
+The same question type always maps to the same retrieval strategy.
-- **Verifiable sources**
-    Every answer can be traced back to data.
+- **Verifiable sources.** Every answer can be traced back to its origin: a document chunk ID, a database row, an API response.
+If a source cannot be cited, the answer is not trusted.
-- **Exhaustive answers when required**
-    If the user asks for “all”, the system returns all.
+- **Exhaustive answers when required.** If the user asks for "all", the system returns all — not a sample, not a best guess.
+Completeness is guaranteed by the retrieval mechanism, not assumed.

 If any of these are missing, the system is still classic RAG regardless of what it is called.